Lathe Machine is known as one of the oldest machine tools in the production machine. This Machine is also known as the mother of all machines.

 Four different types of chucks are most commonly used in Lathe:

 They are of permanent magnet type or electrically operated.
-In Lathe, it does not have widespread use.
+In lathe it does not have a widespread use.

-The lead screw is used mostly in the case when the threading operation is to be performed on a lathe.
-As we know for threading operation requires rotational movement of the job (workpiece) and the linear movement of the tool (tool post).
+As we know for threading operation requires rotational movement of the job (work piece) and the linear movement of the tool (tool post).

 A Lathe works on the principle of rotating the workpiece and a fixed cutting tool.

-The workpiece is held between two rigid and strong supports called a center or in a chuck or in faceplate which revolves.
+The workpiece is held between two rigid and strong supports called center or in a chuck or in face plate which revolves.

 The main function of the lathe is to remove the metal from a job to give it the required shape and size.